-3 fiction lead magnet ideas
+3 fiction lead magnet ideas to help you attract more readers

 Affiliate Disclosure: This post contains affiliate links, which means if you click on them and make a purchase, I will receive a small commission (at no extra charge to you).

-“Lead magnet” is a marketing term for the gift you give readers as an incentive to add themselves to your email list.
+“Lead magnet” is a marketing term for the digital gift you give readers as an incentive to add themselves to your email list.

 Think of it as an ethical bribe.

-Not an easy question for novelists
+Not an easy answer for novelists

 But is that your only option?